fanpu/blog/courses.md

 Units: 48

-I dropped 15-312 Foundations of Programming Languages in the middle of the semester.
+I dropped 15-312 Foundations of Programming Languages in the middle of the semester, as UCT ended up taking much more time than I anticipated, and so that I could spend more time on compilers.

 ### Spring 2021
 - &#11088; 15-855 [**Graduate Computational Complexity